 Accreditation is a process that assures the educational community and the general public that an institution or a program has clearly defined and appropriate objectives and maintains conditions under which their achievement can reasonably be expected.
 It encourages improvement through continuous self-study and review.
 It fosters excellence in postsecondary education through the development of principles and guidelines for assessing educational effectiveness.
 Accreditations can be for the university, colleges, departments or specific programs.

-Recreation & Leisure Studies, Therapeutic Recreation, and, Tourism, Hospitality & Event Management programs at Southern Connecticut State University are in the process of becoming accredited by the Council on Accreditation for Parks, Recreation, Tourism and Related Professions (COAPRT).
+Recreation & Leisure Studies, Therapeutic Recreation, and, Tourism, Hospitality & Event Management programs at Southern Connecticut State University are accredited by the Council on Accreditation for Parks, Recreation, Tourism and Related Professions (COAPRT).
 COAPRT recognizes academic programs in colleges and universities that prepare new professionals to enter the parks, recreation, tourism and related professions COAPRT Accreditation is a status granted to an academic program that meets or exceeds stated criteria of educational quality.
 In the United States, accreditation of professional preparation curricula is conferred by non-governmental bodies, which are often closely associated with professional associations in the field.
 COAPRT accredits baccalaureate degree programs in this profession.
 COAPRT is accredited by the Council on Higher Education Accreditation (CHEA).

 Important Information Regarding Degree Mills